Fostering in Aberdeenshire

 Foster carers provide safe, healthy and secure homes for these children until their own families are able to care for them again.

 Sometimes, however, it will not be possible for a child to ever live with their family again and they will remain in need of care until they can live independently.
 Foster carers provide all aspects of care and everything a child will need to help them grow up and develop into adulthood.

 Our social work service helps families care for their children at home.
 However, for a variety of reasons, this is not always possible so we need to recruit and train foster carers and support them in providing suitable care for children who need it.
 Our aim is to deliver a high quality fostering service that will provide good outcomes for children who are fostered.

 - Fostering Service Aims and Objectives (pdf 63.4kb)

 - Find out more about becoming a foster carer in Aberdeenshire

 - Learn about the different types of fostering that we provide

-The Care Commission was set up to regulate all adult, child and independent healthcare services in Scotland.
-The Care Commission ensures that we meet the Scottish Government's National Care Standards and work to improve the quality of care we provide.
-The Care Commission regularly inspects the services we provide and publishes reports of its findings.
+The Care Inspectorate (previously known as the Care Commission) was set up to regulate all adult, child and independent healthcare services in Scotland.
+The Care Inspectorate makes sure we meet the Scottish Government's National Care Standards and work to improve the quality of care we provide.
+The Care Inspectorate regularly inspects the services we provide and publishes reports of its findings.